kean/Nuke/Documentation/Guides/Performance Guide.md

 }
 ```

-### On-Disk Caching

-Nuke comes with a `Foundation.URLCache` by default.
-It's [a great option](https://kean.github.io/blog/image-caching) especially when you need a HTTP cache validation.
-However, it might be a little bit slow.

-Cache lookup is a part of `URLSessionTask` flow which has some implications.
-The amount of concurrent `URLSessionTasks` is limited to 8 by Nuke (you can't just fire off an arbitrary number of concurrent HTTP requests).
-It means that if there are already 8 outstanding requests, you won't be able to check on-disk cache for the 9th request until one of the outstanding requests finishes.

-In order to optimize on-disk caching you might want to use a third-party caching library.
-It's easy to integrate way using `DataCaching` protocol provided by Nuke.
-Check out demo project for an example.

 ### Rate Limiting Requests

 There is [a known problem](https://github.com/kean/Nuke/issues/59) with `URLSession` that it gets trashed pretty easily when you resume and cancel `URLSessionTasks` at a very high rate (say, scrolling a large collection view with images).
 Some frameworks combat this problem by simply never cancelling `URLSessionTasks` which are already in `.running` state.
 This is not an ideal solution, because it forces users to wait for cancelled requests for images which might never appear on the display.